 Robust operational risk control

 The monitoring and management of operational risk at all levels in the production chain is important.
-While operational risk monitoring tools are embedded in the trading systems and maintained by the front office teams, we also maintain a dedicated, independent risk team, reporting directly to our firm’s directors, whose mandate is to independently validate financial risk estimates and to independently impose operational risk limits.
+While certain risk monitoring tools are embedded in the trading systems and maintained by the front office teams, we also maintain a dedicated, independent risk team, reporting directly to our firm’s directors, whose mandate is to independently validate financial risk estimates and to independently impose operational risk limits.

 Industrialised, large-scale data processing